Skip to content

 There are benefits to choosing a lender, instead of using a mortgage broker.
 Many lenders have a range of mortgages designed to appeal to different borrowers.
 These could include fixed-rate mortgages, tracker mortgages, and offset mortgages.

-Some of these deals are only available through mortgage brokers, while others are only available directly.
-But it’s important to remember that a lender will only ever tell you about its own mortgage range.
+Some deals are only available through brokers, while others are offered exclusively direct to customers.
+However, a lender will only ever recommend mortgages from its own range.

 Do I have to pay a mortgage broker?